 A Guide to America for Iraqi Refugees

-Refugee Roadmap, a program of IRAP (Iraqi Refugee Assistance Project) which is based at the Urban Justice Center (a non-profit organization in New York), provides assistance to Iraqi refugees by answering their questions about life in America.
-Refugees can start by asking a question, in the box above, or by checking the library to see if their question has already been answered (please note that Refugee Roadmap does not provide legal assistance or advice about particular resettlement cases).
-Volunteers can start by visiting the library and adding comments to answers.
-To read the site in Arabic, go to the top of each page and select Arabic.
+Refugee Roadmap, a program of IRAP (Iraqi Refugee Assistance Project) which is based at the Urban Justice Center (a non-profit organization in New York), provides assistance to refugees by answering their questions about life in America.
+Refugees can start by asking a question, in the box above, or by checking the library to see if their question has already been answered.
+Refugee Roadmap does not provide legal assistance or advice about particular resettlement cases.
+If you have a question about achieving permission to resettle in the U.S., contact IRAP at firstname.lastname@example.org.

 - I’m in the U.S. on a B1 Visa which will expire soon, should I apply to extend my visa in order not to be out of status when I apply for asylum?

 - I have a B2 Visa and need to stay longer than I planned, how can I extend my stay in the U.S.?

 - After how many years can I become a U.S. citizen if I came to the U.S. with the SIV program?

 - Question: How can refugees or asylees in the U.S. become U.S. citizens?

 Faustin says: Hi,I have been granted Asylum since 5years ago but never applied for a green card.
 Can I still apply for citizenship since I have been...
 Read More »

 - Question: I came to the U.S. as an SIV, how can I bring my husband to the U.S. and how long will it take?